meocoder31099/Serendipity-Theme-Zed/README.md

 3. Select Serendipity Themes_ and Install
 4. Select your Serendipity theme in the dropdown shown after hitting `cmd+k`, `cmd+t`

-The theme is available for editors, shells, UI's and more coming up.
-Checkout the website

 ## Available Options
 - Light Morning
 - Dark Sunset